 The falls in share markets towards the end of 2018 were due to a combination of factors, which together had a dampening impact on investor confidence.

 - Rising US interest rates: The US Federal Reserve (Fed) has been steadily increasing interest rates since March 2015, and investors are worried that this might lead to an economic downturn.
-The Fed has since signalled it will be patient with the pace of rate rises and may not raise them as much or as quickly as previously thought.
+The Fed has since signalled it'll be patient with the pace of rate rises and may not raise them as much or as quickly as thought.

 - US/China trade wars: Both the US and China have imposed tariffs on each other’s imports and there are concerns about the impact this will have on the global economy and company profits, particularly in the technology sector – the likes of Facebook, Apple, Amazon, Netflix and Alphabet's Google (FAANGs) have been the market darlings and drivers of growth for the past several years.